-Most of the year-over-year changes in total substance use disorder services expenditures has been driven by the availability of federal funding, including the new State Opioid Response grant during FY 2018-19 and FY 2019-20.
+Most of the year-over-year changes in total substance use disorder services expenditures has been driven by the availability of federal funding, including the new State Opioid Response grant.
 Medicaid substance use disorder services funding has also begun to increase.